Stephen Halliwell (classicist): Academic career

-Although his publications cover a large span of topics in ancient Greek literature and philosophy, from Homer to Neoplatonism, Halliwell is best known for his extensive work on Ancient Greek comedy, especially Aristophanes, and on Greek philosophical poetics and aesthetics, especially in the writings of Plato and Aristotle.
-Two of his books have won international prizes: The Aesthetics of Mimesis, which was described in The Times Literary Supplement as 'formidable' and 'an outstanding example of taking ideas seriously', won the Premio Europeo di Estetica 2008; Greek Laughter, which one reviewer called 'monumental' and 'an extraordinary resource', won the Criticos Prize (since renamed the London Hellenic Prize) for 2008.
+Although his publications cover many topics in ancient Greek literature and philosophy, from Homer to Neoplatonism, Halliwell has worked most extensively on Ancient Greek comedy, especially Aristophanes, and Greek philosophical poetics and aesthetics, especially in the writings of Plato and Aristotle.
 Halliwell's characteristic style of tackling large issues of cultural significance through the fine-grained interpretation of texts led David Konstan, in reviewing Between Ecstasy and Truth, to call him ‘the ideal close reader’, whose arguments are ‘detailed, learned, and nuanced’.

+Two of his books have won international prizes: The Aesthetics of Mimesis, described in The Times Literary Supplement as 'formidable' and 'an outstanding example of taking ideas seriously', won the Premio Europeo di Estetica 2008; and Greek Laughter, which one reviewer called 'monumental' and 'an extraordinary resource', won the Criticos Prize (since renamed the London Hellenic Prize) 2008.

-Halliwell is an experienced lecturer who has given some two hundred invited research papers in nineteen countries.
+Halliwell has given two hundred invited research papers in eighteen countries.
 He has also made a number of appearances in broadcast media, including the BBC radio programme In Our Time.
 His work has been translated into nine languages.